UK PM Truss unable to appear in parliament on Kwarteng sacking - minister | Politics

 - United Kingdom

+Such was the taunting from opposition parties that at one point Penny Mordaunt, the leader of the House of Commons standing in for Truss, insisted that: "The prime minister is not under a desk."
+Labour had asked Truss to make a statement "on the replacement of the Chancellor of the Exchequer during the current economic situation", but Mordaunt answered for the government instead.

-"The PM is detained on urgent business," Mordaunt said, drawing laughter from opposition party lawmakers.
-The government on Monday scrapped Truss's economic plan and scaled back her vast energy subsidy on Monday, launching one of the biggest U-turns in British fiscal policy to stem a dramatic loss of investor confidence.
+"The PM is detained on urgent business," she said, drawing laughter from opposition party lawmakers.
+She said the reason for the PM's absence was "very genuine" but she did not elaborate.
+The government on Monday scrapped Truss's economic plan and scaled back her vast energy subsidy, in one of the biggest U-turns in British fiscal policy to stem a dramatic loss of investor confidence.

 "It is time for leaders to lead, but where is the Prime Minister?" the Labour leader Keir Starmer said to cheers in parliament from his lawmakers.
-"I guess under this Tory government everybody gets to be prime minister for 15 minutes."
-Mourdant responded by paying tribute to Truss for changing course.
+Mordaunt, who stood against Truss in the summer in the race to become Conservative Party leader before backing the eventual winner when she was herself eliminated, responded by paying tribute to Truss for changing course.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)